hencou/shelly_gen4_matter_module/README.md

 - All Matter fabrics and commissioning data (NVS namespaces)

 After factory reset the module reboots into BLE commissioning mode (step 2).

-Before wiping, both **Factory Reset** and **Commission Mode** hand the SRP host name and its services back to the SRP server, key lease included.
-The wipe takes the SRP client key with it, and without that hand-back the server keeps the old registration for the rest of its key lease (days) and rejects the same host name under the fresh key with `SRP update error: domain name or RRset is duplicated` — visible during commissioning as a module that stays hard to discover.
-If the server does not confirm within 3 s the reset continues anyway; restarting the border router (or `ot-ctl srp server disable` / `enable`) clears the stale claim.

 ## Firmware updates